Industrial Security

 Cyber Resilience Act

-Proposal for a regulation of the European Parliament and of the Council on horizontal cybersecurity requirements for products with digital elements and amending regulation (EU) 2019/1020 (Regulation is expected to enter into force October 2024; status)
+Regulation of the European Parliament and of the Council on horizontal cybersecurity requirements for products with digital elements and amending regulation (EU) 2019/1020

 Feedback from DGUV